uswds/uswds-site/pages/design-principles/design-principles.md

 permalink: /design-principles/
 layout: styleguide
 category: Design principles
 lead: USWDS design principles support and reflect the important guidance codified in the [21st Century Integrated Digital Experience Act](https://digital.gov/resources/21st-century-integrated-digital-experience-act/).
-These design principles are intended to help teams across government align on important common goals and better use the Design System — to be an evaluative lens for design and implementation decisions.
+These design principles are intended to help teams across government align on  common goals and better use the Design System — to be an evaluative lens for design and implementation decisions.
 Regardless of how you build, these principles should support your project.
 redirect_from:
   - /principles/
 subnav: